Website Color Schemes and UI Color Palettes

 3. All grey scales validated — medium greys (#808080 range) are almost never accessible as text or border colors.
 Use only light and dark greys with defined contrast-checked pairings.

-Q: How many colors should a UI palette have?
+Q: How many colors should a UI color palette have?

 Q: Is there a reliable formula for choosing a CTA button color?